mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - The `Constrained and Unconstrained Testing Environment <http://www.cuter.rl.ac.uk/Problems/mastsif.html>`__ set of test problems for linear and nonlinear optimization.

-As the NIST problems do not include measurement errors, assuming that these datasets would represent spectra from a typical Mantid workspace we introduce errors as the square root of the observations.
+As the test problems do not define observational errors this comparison does not use the weights of the least squares cost function.
+An :ref:`alternative comparison using simulated errors is also available <Minimizers_weighted_comparison>`, with similar results overall.

 From the second source, which is a large collection of diverse problems (over a thousand) a subset of problems that are relevant for